 If the QoS Flow Mapping Indication IE for a QoS flow is included in the Associated QoS Flow List IE within the DRBs to QoS Flows Mapping List IE within the Source NG-RAN node to Target NG-RAN node Transparent Container IE of the HANDOVER REQUIRED message, it indicates that the source NG-RAN node has mapped only the uplink or downlink of the QoS flow to the DRB.

-The source NG-RAN node shall, for each MRB of each MBS session contained in the MBS Session Information Response Target to Source List IE, start data forwarding to the TNL address contained in the DL Forwarding UP TNL Information IE. If the MRB Progress Information IE is contained for an MRB in the Data Forwarding Response MRB List IE in the MBS Session Information Response Target to Source List IE, the source NG-RAN node may use this information to determine when to stop data forwarding.
+The source NG-RAN node shall, for each MRB in the Handover Command Transfer IE, start data forwarding to the TNL address contained in the DL Forwarding UP TNL Information IE. If the MRB Progress Information IE is contained for an MRB in the Data Forwarding Response MRB List IE in the Handover Command Transfer IE, the source NG-RAN node may use this information to determine when to stop data forwarding.

 In case of intra-system handover, if the HANDOVER COMMAND message contains the DL Forwarding UP TNL Information IE for a given DRB within the Data Forwarding Response DRB List IE in the Handover Command Transfer IE, the source NG-RAN node shall consider that the forwarding of downlink data for this DRB is accepted by the target NG-RAN node.
 If the HANDOVER COMMAND message contains the UL Forwarding UP TNL Information IE for a given DRB in the Data Forwarding Response DRB List IE within the Handover Command Transfer IE, it means the target NG-RAN node has requested the forwarding of uplink data for this DRB.